bluegenes/2022-paper-sourmash-taxonomy/manuscript.md

 #### sourmash tax metagenome

-“sourmash tax metagenome” is designed to conduct LCA aggregation for metagenomes to build a taxonomic profile.
+`sourmash tax metagenome` is designed to conduct LCA aggregation for metagenomes to build a taxonomic profile.
-`tax metagenome` ingests sourmash gather results from one or more metagenome queries and summarize the results for each metagenome at each taxonomic rank.
+It ingests sourmash gather results from one or more metagenome queries and summarize the results for each metagenome at each taxonomic rank.
 `tax metagenome` provides several output file options, including some that are designed to facilitate input into downstream analysis tools.

 **Output Formats**